What are the responsibilities and job description for the Therapist, Substance Use (Bay Minette) position at AltaPointe Health?

 - Knowledge of psychiatric disorders in the adult population

-- Knowledge of Substance Abuse treatment principles
+- Knowledge of substance use treatment principles.

-- Understands the dynamics of co-dependency of addicted individuals and other typical behaviors of these consumers, such as denial and manipulation
+- Understands the dynamics of co-dependency of addicted individuals and other typical behaviors of these consumers, such as denial and manipulation.

-- Understands the behavioral, psychological, physical health and social effects of psychoactive drugs, including alcohol and tobacco, on the consumer and significant others
+- Understands the behavioral, psychological, physical health and social effects of psychoactive drugs, including alcohol and tobacco, on the consumer and significant others.

-- Knowledge of medical and pharmaceutical resources in the treatment of addictive disease and other substance related disorders
+- Knowledge of medical and pharmaceutical resources in the treatment of addictive disease and other substance related disorders.

-- Knowledge of cultural diversity
+- Knowledge of cultural diversity.

-- Basic knowledge of the criminal justice system including court hearings, judges, court referral officers, probation officers if applicable
+- Basic knowledge of the criminal justice system including court hearings, judges, court referral officers, probation officers if applicable.